 Sunday morning we drove back into Detroit to catch our flight to Atlanta, then finally drove home to Tallahassee.

 Our weekend trip to the Detroit area was so fun!
 We got to witness some wonderful friends get married and explore some pretty cool new places in between.
-The exploring we got to do far surpassed all of my expectations.
-I’ll admit, Detroit, the state of Michigan, and Windsor were definitely was not on my bucket list, but I am so glad we got the chance to visit!
+The exploring we were able to do far surpassed all of my expectations.
+I’ll admit, Detroit, the state of Michigan, and Windsor were definitely not on my travel bucket list, but I am so glad we got the chance to visit!